-- A change in financial assumptions including an increase in the discount rate used as a result of corporate bond yields increasing and the reduction in long term assumed CPI.
-These factors combined led to a significant reduction in liabilities: - The demographic assumptions used to calculate the 2023 figure have been adjusted to reflect a demographic study carried out in preparation for the NESPF 2023 actuarial valuation.
+- A change in financial assumptions including the discount rate used as a result of corporate bond yields increasing and the reduction in short term assumed CPI; - The demographic assumptions used to calculate the 2023 figure have been adjusted to reflect a demographic study carried out in preparation for the NESPF 2023 actuarial valuation.
 This has had the effect of reducing the liabilities; - Allowances for the impact of the 10.1% pension increase awarded in April 2023 have been made within the calculation.
 Additionally, the high levels of CPI since September 2022 have also had an impact.
 Both the higher than expected pension increase and the high short term inflation has increased the value of the liabilities.